chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 name: chapter-7-exercise
 .center[.lab-header[👩🏻‍🏫 Chapter 7: Exercise 1]]
 ### Provide API Credentials
 Create Terraform Cloud **environment variables** for your Azure credentials.
 Make sure the `ARM_CLIENT_SECRET` is marked as **sensitive**.
-Reference the credentials document shared at the beginning of the workshpo for these credentials.
+Reference the credentials document shared at the beginning of the workshop for these credentials.

 ```tex
 Name                           Value